mehr-it/levi-assets-linker/README.md

     AssetLinker::link($request, $paths, [['built', 'jpg_small', 'jpg_large']]);

 ### pfx
-The `BuiltNamePrefixFilter` allows to specify a which builts of the assets can be used by applying a prefix search.
-Following example filters for jpg builts only:
+The `BuiltNamePrefixFilter` allows to specify a which builds of the assets can be used by applying a prefix search.
+Following example filters for jpg builds only:

     $paths = [
         'jpg_small' => 'small/image.jpg',